'Biggest little parade' doubles Benton's population for Labor Day weekend

 Proceeds help the fire department purchase equipment and tools and pay for training and operation costs.

-“We try to fund as much of it as we can,” Neis said.

-Neis said variations of the Labor Day event have been held annually in Benton since the late 1890s.
+Neis said variations of the event have been held annually since the late 1890s.

 “We’ve been affiliated from the start,” Neis said of the fire department.